Working With Files¶

-When you write Python code in CodeSpace it is stored on your CodeX filesystem.
+When you write Python code in CodeSpace it is stored on your CodeBot’s filesystem.
 Your Python code can also create, read, and write files of its own.

-By default the USB-accessible filesystem is read-only, so a PC can’t for example copy new Python files onto the CodeX, or edit existing ones.
+By default the CB3’s USB-accessible filesystem is read-only, so a PC can’t for example copy new Python files to it, or edit existing ones.
 But if you want to do such things, there’s a way to change it so the filesystem can be written to “like a flash drive”.
 Note that while it’s in this mode your Python code (and CodeSpace) will see the filesystem as read-only.
 You can’t have it writable from both directions.

-The following bootup key-combination will make the filesystem writable as a USB mass-storage device until the next reset of CodeX.
+The following bootup button-combination will make the filesystem writable as a USB mass-storage device until the next reset of CodeBot.

-Press and hold buttons A and L and keep holding them down…
+Press and hold button-1 and keep holding it down…

-You will see a double-flash of ALL red LEDs to confirm the filesystem is in USB-writable mode.
+You will hear a 2-beep confirmation tone to confirm the filesystem is in USB-writable mode.